K15t/viewport-cli/README.md

 ### Target environments

 A target environment contains the URL of your Confluence Server instance, the username and password to authenticate with it, as well as the space key [^1] of the Viewport.
 Target environments are saved as objects in the hidden file `.vpconfig.json` in your home directory.
 You can add or edit target environments using `viewport config`, so you don't need to edit the `.vpconfig.json` manually.
-For more information on the `.vpconfig.json`, see the documentation of [viewport-sync](#).
+For more information on the `.vpconfig.json`, see the documentation of [viewport-uploader](#).

-When creating a new theme, *viewport-tools* asks you to choose one of the available target environments in the `.vpconfig.json` for your theme.
+When creating a new theme, *viewport-cli* asks you to choose one of the available target environments in the `.vpconfig.json` for your theme.
 The name of the selected target environment is then filled out in the `gulpfile.js` of your new theme.
-When running the build process, *viewport-sync* will then look in the `.vpconfig.json` for a target environment with that name and use the data to communicate with Scroll Viewport to create, upload or clean your theme.
+When running the build process, *viewport-uploader* will then look in the `.vpconfig.json` for a target environment with that name and use the data to communicate with Scroll Viewport to create, upload or clean your theme.
 Read more below what you should keep in mind before modifying the `gulpfile.js` of your theme.

 **Beware:** The `vpconfig.json` is saved unencrypted and includes the username and password of your Confluence Server instance.
 Therefore you should use these tools only for development.